AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Designs/Reactor_Measurements.md

 The percent difference between the calculated, inner, cross-sectional area of the pipe at either end is **2.459%**.
 The subteam believes this is an acceptable percent difference for the pipe to be a usable component for the prototype.

-The overall average cross-sectional area of the pipe is 496.2mm^2, with a standard deviation of **to be inserted later**.
+The overall average cross-sectional area of the pipe is 496.2mm^2, with a standard deviation of 13.44mm^2.